rust-lang/rfcs/active/0000-int-name.md

 This RFC replaces [RFC: int/uint portability to 16-bit CPUs](https://github.com/rust-lang/rfcs/pull/161).

-# Detailed design
+# Detailed Design

 Rename these two types.
 The names `index` and `uindex` are meant to convey their intended use with arrays.
 Use them more narrowly for array indexing and related purposes.

 # Drawbacks

   - Renaming `int`/`uint` requires changing a bunch of existing code.
-(The Rust Guide will change anyway, once the integer fallback type is chosen.)
+(The Rust Guide will also change once the integer type inference fallback is chosen.)
   - The new names are longer.